 Remember: this is “tongue-in-cheek”, so don’t bite down too hard.

 You’ve probably heard at least a little about how every child has a “personal learning style” but you might not be sure what that means.
-Instead of trying to figure that out, you should move forward with the most popular prepackaged curriculum and then stick to it no matter what.
+Instead of trying to figure that out, you should move forward with the most popular prepackaged homeschool curriculum and then stick to it no matter what.
 It has to be true that it’s popular for a reason, with so many children doing so well with it, so it should work for your child too.

 After all, catering to their learning style is really just a means of spoiling them, isn’t it?
 It’s really just a structured way to let them get away with more than they should and as a strict homeschooling parent, you can’t let that hold up your goals or theirs.
 Taking the time to learn about learning and teaching styles is just more than you should have to plan out.

-Plan Far More Than You Can Accomplish
+Plan Far More Than You Can Accomplish While Homeschooling

 Make sure you make sub-notes on specific numbers of pages to do in each book or workbook.
 In fact, if you’re supposed to finish a course in 30-40 weeks, if you double up on lessons each day, you can do that in half the time!
-If anything happens to interrupt your workday, such as illness, a doctor’s appointment, or any minor emergency, be sure to spend makeup hours working late into the night and weekends.
+If anything happens to interrupt your school year, such as illness, a doctor’s appointment, or any minor emergency, be sure to spend makeup hours working late into the night and weekends.
 So long as it gets done, it doesn’t really matter if your kid misses friend-time or church.
 Getting that curriculum finished is all that matters!

-Understand That Failing is NOT an Option!
+Understand That Failing is NOT an Option in Homeschooling!

 A child’s place is at their desk.
 Learning.
 Period.
-If we give them free reign, they’ll just try to skimp by or make everything “fun”.
+If we give them free rein, they’ll just try to skimp by or make everything “fun”.
 They don’t have a clue how important their education is right now, but if we push them hard enough, with coldly calculated lines about what they can and cannot do, they’ll experience so much more success.

-Create NO Goals
+Create NO Goals While Homeschooling Your Child

 The same goes for lesson plans.
 If you’re just going to double up on the work, why not just ignore them?
 That way if you get done with something early and want to forge on to yet another lesson during the day, it’s a whole lot easier.